 For testing the methodology, we selected Bucharest - one of Europe's endangered capitals due to high seismic risk (Toma-Danila and Armas, 2017; Pavel, 2016).
-The city was previously affected by strong earthquakes in the Vrancea seismic area (such as the ones on November 10th, 1940, Mw 7.7 at 150 km depth and on March 4th, 1977, Mw 7.4 at 94 km depth) and is 210 currently still poorly prepared (Pavel, 2016) for a next major event which will most certainly happen anytime in the next 100 years.
-Compared to 1977 (when 1578 people died in Romania, from which 90% in Bucharest), the city now faces an additional challenge, beside the high vulnerability of the building stock: the vulnerability due to road network and urban traffic.
-In a city with over 2 million inhabitants there are 1.2 million registered vehicles (NIS, 2018).
-To this number can also be added the 215 contribution of transit vehicles not adequately serviced by an external ring road (Fig. 3c) or vehicles of numerous commuting persons from nearby counties or students.
-In the absence of efficient urban development and mobility measures, in combination with mentality issues (the self-requirement to own and use a car), the city faces regular traffic jams, being ranked as Europe's number 1 capital (and 5th in the world in 2017/11th in 2018) when it comes to typical congestion level (TomTom, 2018; typical traffic examples in Fig. 3d, 3e and 3f).
-Beside traffic, Bucharest's road network maintenance and serviceability status is 220 precarious, with many dysfunctions related to the quality of embankment, bridges, over or underpasses (Fig. 3a), poor repairing works, limitations in the full utilization of road's length due to illegal (and unsanctioned) parking in many cases (Fig. 3b) or constantly exceeded deadlines for repair or new road works.
-Another important aspect is that many buildings, not solely in the city center, are highly vulnerable to earthquakes (Toma-Danila et al., 2017).
-More than 31430 residential buildings were constructed prior to 1946 (294 having more than 4 storeys - a vulnerable category due to long fundamental periods of 225 intermediate-depth Vrancea earthquakes), according to the 2011 National Population and Housing Census.
-In addition, 26349 residential buildings (237 having more than 4 storeys) were constructed between 1946 and 1960, in a period with no compulsory seismic design code, enduring at least one major earthquake with limited evaluation and seismic retrofitting afterward (Georgescu and Pomonis, 2018).
-One should realize that if only 1% of them will completely or partially collapse, it could clearly lead to many deaths and injuries, difficult to manage considering hospital capacity and equipment, as the recent
+The city was previously affected by strong earthquakes in the Vrancea seismic area (such as the ones on 10 November 1940, $M{\rm w} =$ 7.7, at 150 km depth, and on 4 March 1977, $M{\rm w} = 7.4$, at 94 km depth) and is currently still poorly prepared (Pavel, 2016) for the next major event, which will most certainly happen anytime in the next 100 years.
+Compared to 1977 (when 1578 people died in Romania, of which 90% were in Bucharest), the city now faces an additional challenge besides the high vulnerability of the building stock: the vulnerability due to the road network and urban traffic.
+In a city with over 2 million inhabitants, there are 1.2 million registered vehicles (NIS, 2018).
+To this number, the contribution of transit vehicles not adequately serviced by an external ring road (Fig. 3c) or vehicles of numerous commuting persons from nearby counties or students can also be added.
+In the absence of efficient urban development and mobility measures, in combination with mentality issues (the self-requirement to own and use a car), the city faces regular traffic jams, being ranked as Europe's number one capital (5th in the world in 2017 and 11th in 2018) when it comes to the typical congestion level (TomTom, 2018; typical traffic examples in